lyfkyle/lyfkyle.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Assisted research in the area of smart household robot applications under supervision of Prof David Hsu.
       - Integrated research projects with state-of-the-art computer vision, speech recognition, planning, manipulation and indoor navigation to build a robot butler that communicates with and serves people.
-      - Delivered milestone demonstrations to external visitors
+      - Delivered milestone demonstrations to external visitors.
       - Developed and maintained robot software system architecture to enforce software consistency and cleanness.
 Unified all pre-existing codes into a consistent framework.

 # Skills